 It is now a popular seaside resort, with modern vacation apartment complexes on the coast road leading to the town from Tangier.
 It hosts annual music and arts festivals.

-Suggested itineraries featuring Asilah
+Suggested itinerary featuring Asilah

 This sample itinerary will give you an idea of what is possible when you travel in Asilah, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.